Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Appendix

-It is known BIC may be a poor approximation to the log-marginal in high dimensions (\cite{r5}).
-To take care of this problem, \cite{r32} suggest the following.
-Simulate iid MCMC samples from the posterior distributions, evaluate independent sequence of log(prior$\times$likelihood)s (log-p.l.) $\{l_t:t=1,\ldots,m\}$, and then an estimate for the marginal is
+It is known BIC may be a poor approximation to the log-marginal in high-dimensions (Berger, Ghosh and Mukhopadhyay, \citeyear{r5}).
+To take care of this problem, \citet{r32} suggest the following.
+Simulate i.i.d.
+MCMC samples from the posterior distributions, evaluate independent sequence of $\log(\mathrm{prior} \times \mathrm{likelihood})$s (log-p.l.) $\{l_t\dvtx t=1,\ldots,m\}$, and then an estimate for the marginal is

-where $\bar{l}$ and $s^2_l$ will be sample mean and variance of $l_t$'s.
-We call this method BICM, following the convention of \cite{r32}.
+where $\bar{l}$ and $s^2_l$ will be the sample mean and variance of $l_t$'s.
+We call this method BICM, following the convention of \citet{r32}.

-In order to apply A.5, we do not need to evaluate n since it cancels by combining the last two terms.
-This suggests the approximation A.5 take care of the point raised by \cite{r9}.
-However A.7 does use n, but we do not know the impact on the approximation.
+In order to apply (\ref{eqa.5}), we do not need to evaluate $n$ since it cancels by combining the last two terms.
+This suggests the approximation (\ref{eqa.5}) take care of the point raised by \citet{r9}.
+However, (\ref{eqa.7}) does use $n$, but we do not know the impact on the approximation.

-We have also used the Laplace approximation (A.5) without any change as likely to work better than the usual BIC.
-We compute the Information Matrix at the maximum prior$\times$likelihood (mpl) value under the model and impute its value in the computation of marginal.
-To find the mpl estimate we use the MCMC sample from the posterior distribution and pick the maxima in that sample.
-Then we search for the mple in its neighbourhood, using it as the starting point for the optimization algorithm.
-In our simulation study, it has been seen to give very good results similar to the computationaly intensive numerical algorithms used to find the maximum of a function over the whole parameter space seen by taking repeatation of MCMC runs and large MCMC samples.
-In the spirit of \cite{r32}, we call this method BICIM, indicating the use of Information Matrix based Laplace Approximation.
+We have also used the Laplace approximation (\ref{eqa.5}) without any change as likely to work better than the usual BIC.
+We compute the Information Matrix at the maximum prior${}\times{}$likelihood (mpl) value under the model and impute its value in the computation of the marginal.
+To find the mpl estimate, we use the MCMC sample from the posterior distribution and pick the maxima in that sample.
+Then we search for the mple in its neighborhood, using it as the starting point for the optimization algorithm.
+In our simulation study, it has been seen to give very good results similar to the computationally intensive numerical algorithms used to find the maximum of a function over the whole parameter space seen by taking repetition of MCMC runs and large MCMC samples.
+In the spirit of \citet{r32}, we call this method BICIM, indicating the use of Information Matrix based Laplace Approximation.
 We also used several other modifications that did not give good results, so are not reported.

-\subsection{A Theoretical Remark on the likelihood function}
+\subsection{A Theoretical Remark on the Likelihood Function}